-A beginner’s guide to the Phantom Read anomaly, and how it differs between 2PL and MVCC”
+A beginner’s guide to the Write Skew anomaly, and how it differs between 2PL and MVCC

-How to replace the TABLE identifier generator with either SEQUENCE or IDENTITY in a portable way”
+How to replace the TABLE identifier generator with either SEQUENCE or IDENTITY in a portable way

 Introduction I’ve just finished the wonderful SQL Antipatterns book by Bill Karwin.
 The book is a must-have reference for any developer that has to interact with a relational database system.
 This post is a review of what this book is all about and why you should be interested in reading it.